per1234/EthernetMod/README.md

 `EthernetClient.remoteIP()` - See examples/ChatServer.ino for demonstration of using remoteIP.
 Thanks to [Philgaskin on the Arduino forum](http://forum.arduino.cc/index.php?topic=82416.0).
 - Returns: The IP address of the remote connection.
   - Type: IPAddress

+I have removed the delay in Ethernet.begin() so you may need to add a delay in your sketch if it is not reliably initializing the Ethernet controller.

 For all the standard functions included in the library see the official Arduino Ethernet documentation: http://arduino.cc/en/reference/ethernet
 The read() function in the Client class inherits from Stream so the stream functions are also available, see the Arduino Stream documentation: http://arduino.cc/en/Reference/Stream